babelcloud/feishu-outlook-sync/README.md

 ```

 ## Configuration
 The application uses a YAML file for storing credentials and tokens.
-On first run, you'll be prompted to enter your credentials.
+Running `auth_handler.py` will automatically configure this for you.

 ### tokens.yaml
 ```yaml